wireframe/wireframe.github.com/_posts/2022-07-09-performance-review-mindset-shift.md

 Two pomodoro cycles later, my first review was complete.
 Woah!
 The rush of dopamine for moving my first review into "Done" was incredible!
 Now I had a benchmark of what I could accomplish, and reevaluated my plan.
 Approximately 1 hour per review was definately viable.
 Twelve more reviews over two days was within reach.
 Now, I could restructure my goal from "Do all the reviews right now" to: "Complete half of them today, and half of them tomorrow".
 And even better: "finish 3 more this morning and then go across the street for some __INCREDIBLE__ ramen!  :)

 The morning __flew__ by.
-Three more reviews complete, lunch devoured, but my energy level was __really__ low.
-I decided the best course of action was to take a quick power nap (shoutout to incredible office design with built in nap stations!), and then I did a bit of reflection before diving back into the work:  What was my __real__ goal?

-The productivity hacks I used in the morning were definitely __effective__, but what was the intended purpose of these actions?
-I wrote down my __real__ goal as a **BIG BOLD** heading at the top of my project document:
+Three more reviews complete, lunch devoured, but my energy level was __really__ low and the only antidote was a power-nap in the **incredible** built-in nap stations in the office.
+After waking up, I paused before diving back into the work and asked myself: What was my __real__ goal?
+The productivity hacks from the morning were definitely __effective__, but what was the intended purpose of all this activity?
+I wrote out a **BIG BOLD** heading at the top of my document...

 ## My objective is to help my team __grow__.